Phyo Pyae Sone

-Phyo Pyae Sone is a Burmese pop singer.
+Sitt Hmue Pyae Sone is a Burmese pop singer.
 He debuted after winning the 2010 season of Melody World, a local singing competition.
 His first album, Every Hope (မျှော်နိုင်သမျှ) was released in 2015.
 In 2018, he collaborated with Aung Htet to release another album, Star (ကြယ်).

 Early life and education

 He is a physician by training, having attended University of Medicine 1, Yangon.

 Personal life

 On 7 October 2019, Phyo and two others, Nyein Chan Ko, and Ronny San Lwin, were falsely arrested on charges of drug possession.
 They were subsequently released on 9 October 2019, after police authorities determined they had been falsely arrested.